pokt-network/docs/content/pokt/wpokt/bridging.md

 If you have confirmed you’re looking in the right place and you have waited a little longer, but you still do not see your tokens, please contact us for support on our discord: discord.gg/pokt

-### Why does the bridge take ~30 mins?
+### Why does the bridge take up to 30 mins?

 - **Pocket Network block times.** Pocket Network blocks complete every 15 minutes.
 Depending on when you sign the transaction, it may take up to 15 minutes for your transaction to appear on-chain.
 - **Bridge validation time.** The wPOKT bridge verifies your request between chains.
-It takes a few minutes to reach consensus and start a transaction on-chain.
+It takes up to 10 minutes to reach consensus and start a transaction on-chain.
 - **Ethereum block times.** Ethereum blocks complete every 12 seconds.
 For large balances, it is common to wait for up to 32 blocks before proceeding with a transaction.